All prototypes start with a single interaction. Each interaction has a trigger and an action.

 Note: We officially support the Xbox One, PS4, and Nintendo Switch Pro Controllers.
 Other controllers may work, but buttons displayed in Figma may not accurately reflect the controller.

-You could use this to expose the options in a drop down menu, as your mouse enters the field.
-The menu will stay open until the user performs another interaction e.g. selects an item, or clicks out of the field.
+You could use this to expose the options in a drop down menu as your mouse enters the field.
+The menu will stay open until the user performs another interaction like selecting an item or clicking out of the field.

 You could use this for on-screen prompts, like an alert when you haven't completed a field or checked a box.

 This triggers the Destination frame when you first press the mouse or touch pad.
-For for mobile devices, this is when the user's finger first touches the Hotspot.
+For mobile devices, this is when the user's finger first touches the hotspot.

 - Apply the Mouse Down trigger to the menu header to open an Overlay.

-- When they release the month, we take the user to the relevant Frame.
+- When they release the mouse, we take the user to the relevant Frame.

-After Delay allows you to trigger an Action, after the user has spent a certain amount of time on a given Frame.
+The After delay trigger allows you to trigger an action after the user has spent a certain amount of time on a given frame.
 You will need to set the duration of the delay in milliseconds (ms).
-You can only apply this to a top-level Frame, not a specific layer or object.

 The When video hits trigger is available for any connection that begins on a video file.